You can find Part I of the series here

 Servants and peasants and poor citizens have too been painted over the ages (going into the Baroque period some of them even got humanising focus, from painters like Vermeer and Rembrandt) but these are figures without family or power or personal supposed virtues of the kinds artists are interest in talking about.
 It is of no interest to Renaissance art whether the milkmaid is pure or self-sacrificing as it is with the queen.

 But the low classes are still often surrounded by animals and their symbolism.
-Often they are treated as being part of the symbolism, more symbolic object than human subject.
+Often such lowly human figures are treated as being part of the symbolism, more symbolic object than human subject.
 An urchin is as low and animal as a cunning rat.
 A cook’s drunken carelessness is illustrated by a cat stealing the milk.
 The ever-present closeness of corruption is symbolised by a common mouse running over a fine carpet or amid a sumptuous still-life of food.

-The Gyptians themselves might be disenfranchised but they are not humble or without nobility, education and tradition.
+The Gyptians meanwhile might be disenfranchised but they are not humble or without nobility, education and tradition.

 The tradition their dæmons seems to pull from is the boundary-crossing.
 The Costas have hawk-dæmons, most seen in Renaissance art in more literal form than the previously-mentioned symbolic creatures of portraiture.
 They are used to denote wealth and class but by way of their use in sport or work - in falconry.

-If things are more vaguely tied to Renaissance symbolism and depiction in the Gyptian-set part of the book, it's also because by this point is beginning to move away from the section of the story which was concerned – though subtly – with teaching us the framework by which to understand dæmons as a general concept and accept them as a natural part of the world we are inhabiting.
+If things are more vaguely tied to Renaissance symbolism and depiction in the Gyptian-set part of the book, it's also because by the point they come to prominence the story is beginning to move away from the section of the story which was concerned – though subtly – with teaching us the framework by which to understand dæmons as a general concept and accept them as a natural part of the world we are inhabiting.

 As events pick up pace and stakes, and the story moves into less populated settings, we leave the need for a connective aesthetic or framework largely behind the storytelling around dæmons focuses more in on the particular pair of Lyra and Pantalaimon.
 There is just one last secondary character whose introduction is significant to this topic.